ChandlerU11/ChandlerU11.github.io/content/posts/clean_data.md

 {{< /rawhtml >}}

-There you have it, a NULL-free clean dataset.
+There you have it, a NULL-free, clean dataset.
 We are dashboard ready now.
 Check out my next post to see what I can make with this in Tablaeu.